Stop Overthinking Everything: Advice for Writers

 I write extensive outlines that, in some ways, are more of my rough draft.
 This part of the process is no-pressure.
 It’s just a stream-of-conscious conversation with myself as I ramble through the possibilities of my story.

-AC: Interesting that there's freewriting in your outlining process.
+AC: It's so interesting that there's freewriting in your outlining process.
 So where's the line?
 How does a writer know they're overthinking things?

 If you’re asking good questions, you’re not overthinking.